 Should I Buy a House Now or Wait?

-Despite house prices rising over the past couple of years, making it harder for some people to buy a house, there are multiple schemes to lessen the burden.
+Despite house prices rising over the past couple of years, making it harder for some people to buy a home, there are several schemes to ease the burden.
 The government’s Help to Buy scheme was available to first-time buyers until October 2022.
-When the scheme ended, first-time buyers could access other means of support, such as the government’s Shared Ownership scheme or First Homes scheme.
-However, trends show that house prices are now beginning to and will continue to fall.
+When the scheme ended, first-time buyers could access other support, such as the government’s Shared Ownership scheme or First Homes scheme.
+However, trends indicate that house prices are now beginning to fall and will continue to do so.

-Deciding whether now is the best time to buy a house or if you should wait can be very tricky, especially when each person’s situation is completely different.
+Deciding whether now is the best time to buy a house or wait can be tricky, especially when each person’s situation is different.
 It’s also very hard to predict what may happen to mortgage and interest rates, so the big question is: should you hold off or bite the bullet?

 The Current Housing Market

 Halifax’s UK housing market review and outlook for 2023 shows that house prices fell by 2.3% in November.
-The fall is the most significant drop since October 2008 and is the third consecutive fall in house prices.
+The fall is the most significant since October 2008 and the third consecutive decline in house prices.
 Meanwhile, the Office for Budget Responsibility (OBR) predicted prices could drop 9% by 2024 before rising again in 2025.
-The decline in house prices is mainly due to the cost of living crisis and increasing mortgage rates, causing households to tighten their finances.
-When interest and mortgage rates are high, there is less demand, so house prices are lower.
+The decline in house prices is mainly due to the cost-of-living crisis and rising mortgage rates, which are tightening households’ finances.
+When interest and mortgage rates are high, demand falls, so house prices are lower.

 According to Nationwide, the average property price in November 2022 was £262,788, which is 9.1 times the average person’s salary, whereas, in 1997, properties cost just 3.5 times the average person’s earnings.

 When buying a house, you need to consider your situation and reasons for buying to determine the best decision.
-Whether you plan to buy as an investment or as a short-term project can all depend on when is the best time to buy a house.
-For example, if you buy a home as a short-term project with plans to sell in the near future, you could face the risk of a dramatic drop in house prices in the next couple of years which could wipe out the value of your deposit and leave you in negative equity.
-Although, putting down a large deposit will lessen your chances of negative equity.
+Whether you plan to buy as an investment or as a short-term project depends on when the best time to buy a house is.
+For example, if you buy a home as a short-term project with plans to sell in the near future, you could face the risk of a dramatic drop in house prices in the next couple of years, which could wipe out the value of your deposit and leave you in negative equity.
+Although putting down a large deposit will lessen your chances of negative equity.

 However, if you’re planning to buy a house as a long-term investment and stay there for many years, you will more than likely ride out the wave of the potentially declining house market and not face the risk of negative equity.
 Regardless of what you think you might want to do, plans and circumstances can quickly change, so it is tough to plan far into the future.